getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 that it can be launched when initializing the SDK.
 The path is evaluated relative to the current working directory at runtime.

-## Event Attachments (Preview)
+## Event Attachments

 Besides the Minidump file, Sentry can optionally store additional files uploaded in the same request, such as log files.

-{% include platforms/event-attachments.md %}
+Learn more about these in [Attachments] ({%- link _documentation/enriching-error-data/attachments.md -%})

 To add an attachment, the path to the file has to be configured when initializing the SDK.
 It will monitor the file and upload it along with any event